 A divorce by mutual consent is a divorce in which both spouses consent to the divorce.

-Compared to traditional divorce, a mutual divorce can be quicker, cheaper, and less emotionally draining.
+A mutual divorce can be quicker, cheaper, and less emotionally draining than a traditional divorce.
 They typically require fewer legal fees because they allow spouses to dissolve their marriage without multiple court hearings and negotiations.

 Divorce by mutual consent also makes co-parenting easier since it preserves the spouses’ relationship, even after the divorce.

-For instance, a couple may want to get a mutual divorce agreement if they both agree that their marriage is unsalvageable.
-They may also opt for a mutual consent divorce because they want to maintain a good relationship with each other for the sake of their children.
+For instance, a couple may want to get a mutual divorce agreement if they agree that their marriage is unsalvageable.
+The couple may also opt for a mutual consent divorce because they want to maintain a good relationship with each other for their children.

 What Do I Need to Get a Mutual Consent Divorce?